 Those willing to share their experience and expertise to help their peers advance.

 If you’re not sure what you should talk about, use these monthly mentoring memos to guide your conversations on timely and relevant topics.

-The EXCELLENCE IN FACULTY MENTORING Award honors a UMaine faculty member who has demonstrated an outstanding commitment to faculty mentoring supporting junior faculty in developing their careers by offering advice and guidance that reflects a deep understanding of their department, their college, or the institution.
-The award is meant to recognize the process by which faculty serve as role models, promoting the professional development of their colleagues, and creating inclusive and positive working environments.
+The Excellence in Faculty Mentoring Award honors UMaine faculty who have demonstrated a sincere commitment to mentoring by offering guidance that reflects a deep understanding of their department, their college, and the institution.
+Outstanding mentors are role models who promote the professional development of their peers, and work to create inclusive and positive working environments.